iam8uman/Hashnode-Blog-Backup/cli7agnvf000a09mj4l6sc2os.md

 I don't have an answer for that, but I guess it's just the vibes you give me, the smiles you put on my face, the laughs I get from talking to you, and just the fact that you can make me think of you even if we aren't talking at that moment.
 I honestly can't say there's an answer to that, but I will say that you are the reason I am happy every day.

-I already confess the main reason why I like you in msg box.
-You can still scroll this:)
+I already confessed the main reason why I like you in the message box.
+Still, you can scroll this:)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1685286197549/9837f466-7e36-461c-b981-fc9a02a244d0.jpeg align="center")